ucsc-cgp/training-resources/WDL/README.md

 ## Runtime attributes
 ### Allow users to easily change runtime attributes
-A recipe in this document shows how to have the user set the docker container that a task executes in.
+A recipe in this document shows how to autoscale cloud storage size.
 You can use the same logic to allow the user to specify how much memory a task will use when run on the cloud, for instance, or whether or not preemptibles should be used if running on Google Cloud Compute specifically.

 It's generally a good idea to give users at least some control over memory and disk size.
 Also consider giving users the ability to use preemptibles -- your users may want to perform a quick run on downsampled test data, which could be a good use case for preemptibles.
 Alternatively, your users may consider running your WDL on more data than you've considered, which could preclude preemptibles on a task you'd otherwise consider to run within a reasonable timeframe.